drake says he’s a year away from getting a tattoo of céline dion | read | i-D

 "with love Sade' X" @champagnepapi #bishoprotary #nocturnalink #inkeeze #radiantcolorsink #morelife #drake #sorryforblurrypic

-Before that, Drake got "BBK" — the name of the label UK grime rapper Skepta founded — tattooed on his shoulder blade.
+Before that, Drake got "BBK" — JME and Skepta's label — tattooed on his shoulder blade.
 And before THAT, Drake and Rihanna got matching shark tattoos during one of their "on" periods, reportedly a reference to a special aquarium date the two went on.

 Text André-Naquian Wheeler